timofeiryko/edawesome/README.md

 # EDAwesome

 This is a package for quick, easy and customizable data analysis with pandas and seaborn.
 We automate all the routine so you can focus on the data.
 Clear and cuztomizable workflow is proposed.
+Check [my talk](https://youtu.be/g6qOyCaiuHI) about EDA good practices and the concepts of this library.

 ## Installation